MaxwellKJr/strugglingprogrammer/content/blog/moving-to-mobile-development/index.md

 tags:
   - Kotlin
   - Flutter
+  - Native
   - Mobile Development
 ---
+Web Development is like the Universe.
+It is vast and one can easily get lost in it with the overwhelming choices at their fingertips.

-### There is nothing wrong with Web Development
+#### There is nothing wrong with Web Development

 Since I started coding in 2017, I never thought I would become a Mobile App Developer.
 But I was certain that I wanted to write code and I won't say that if I were to start over then I would choose something different.
 No. I **DEFINITELY** would start with web development.

 Web development remains to be the cheapest and most accessible way to get started with coding anyway.
-And to be frank, software development and mobile development do borrow a lot from web development.
-Some like web development so much that they decided to build everything with a single code base using web technologies (looking at you React, Electron, and React Native).
+And to be frank, both software and mobile development do borrow a lot from web development.
+In fact, some people like web development so much that they decided to build everything (Desktop, Mobile, Web) with a single code base using web technologies (looking at you React, Electron, and React Native).
 That's how accessible web development is.

-### Then Why Move?
+#### Then Why Move? 💁‍♂️

 I actually thought mobile development was as difficult as game development.
 Yes, I will admit it sounds dumb saying that but that's what I thought.

 So I was shocked to see that mobile development is not as hard as game development (unless the app is a game then... well 🤯).

 Anyway, I won't deny that my web dev knowledge helped me significantly with learning mobile development.
 I actually started web development with React Native because of my knowledge of React.js.
 I was blown away and couldn't believe what my eyes were seeing.
 Running a Native app with web development knowledge was something I was both glad for and took time to accept.
 So I stopped.
 Yes.
 The Irony.

-#### Mobile Development Course
+##### Mobile Development Course

 Then the time came for me to learn mobile development whether I liked it or not.
 My Mobile Development 4th-year course played a huge part in persuading me to make the shift.
 It was the most fun and frustrating experience I have had while learning a course and man, it was **WORTH IT!**.